 When stories are told directly by those affected by the issues being reported on, they are most powerful and more likely to move the public to act.
 It’s also critical that stories cover different nationalities and backgrounds from those we are more used to hearing about.

-It’s always encouraging to see journalists who are covering the less well-known causes of migration, for example, this year’s brilliant nominee, Tanzania granted the largest-ever mass citizenship to refugees.
+It’s always encouraging to see journalists who are covering the less well-known causes of migration, for example, the brilliant nominee from 2019, Tanzania granted the largest-ever mass citizenship to refugees.
 Then what? from Ryan Lenora Brown for The Christian Science Monitor which ambitiously covers the complex fallout from long-term displacement.